 The advantage of our protocol is twofold: on the one hand, it can be applied to the scene that the two legitimate communication parties exchange unequal amount of secret information, where the information that is delivered by Alice to Bob is twice the amount of her information obtained from Bob in a dialogue.

 On the other hand, there is no risk of information leakage in our protocol.
 Naturally, this is justified by the fact that a quantum dialogue protocol with superior performance should ensure that the secret information must be only available to the two legitimate users of the communication [29].
 Observe in the implementation process of the protocol that the security problems in the proposed protocol mainly come from the transmission of quantum states in quantum channels.
-Additionally, we note that there may be two other types of attacks, namely the denial of service attack and the TP is dishonest attack, which exist in the controlled asymmetric quantum dialogue protocol represented in section 3.
+Additionally, we note that there may be two other types of attacks, namely the denial of service attack and TP is dishonest attack, which exist in the controlled asymmetric quantum dialogue protocol represented in section 3.
 Consequently, let us analyze in detail the impact of these attacks on our scheme.

 Intercept-Resend Attack